derecalliance/lib-typescript/README.md

 # lib-typescript
  the corollary to github.com/derecalliance/lib-java , for typescript

+ This library is currently under development and is not ready for use.

 ## Prerequisites
 1. Clone and build the [DeRec cryptography library repository](https://github.com/derecalliance/cryptography)